aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **English name:** Edge pixels of Water bordering with Farmland within the 3 km landscape

-**Latvian name:** Ūdenstilpu malu ar lauksaimniecības zemēm garums 3 km ainavā
+**Latvian name:** Ūdenstilpju malu ar lauksaimniecības zemēm garums 3 km ainavā

 **Procedure:** Total edge at 3000 m radius around the analysis grid cell, is calculated as the area-weighted sum of [analysis cells](#ch06.165) inside the buffer with `egvtools::radius_function`.
 During calculation of landscape metric, inverse distance weighted (power = 2) gap filling on the output is initialized to ensure no missing values at the edges.
 Finally, layer is rewritten to ensure layers name.
 At the very end, layer is standardized by subtracting arithmetic mean and dividing